webdriverio-boneyard/wdio-mocha-framework/README.md

 ## `mochaOpts` Options

 Options will be passed to the Mocha instance.
-See the full list of Mocha options at [http://mochajs.org/](http://mochajs.org/)
+See the list of supported Mocha options [here](https://github.com/mochajs/mocha/wiki/Using-mocha-programmatically#set-options).

 ----